Acacia denticulosa F.Muell.

 USDA hardiness zone 9a to 10b: from 20 °F (−6.7 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

-Acacia requires full sunlight and grows in nearly any soil, including sand, clay, or soil that is highly alkaline or acidic.
+Acacia requires full sunlight and grows in nearly any soil, including sand, clay, or highly alkaline or acidic soil.
 Although Acacia prefers well-drained soil, it tolerates muddy soil for short periods.
 Acacia is a plant-it-and-forget-it type of tree, although a young tree may need protection from wildlife while developing its defense system.
 During the first year, the tree benefits from an orchid fertilizer every three to four weeks.
 After that time, you can feed the tree a general-purpose fertilizer once every year, but it isn't an absolute requirement.
 Acacia requires little or no water.